jarrodrumsey/ashbot/README.md

 - **Modular Design**: Ashbot is built with a modular approach, allowing easy integration and updates of command modules to extend its capabilities.
 - **In-Development**: Currently under active development, with plans to continuously add new features and improvements based on community feedback and technological advancements.
-- **Community-Focused**: Designed to support community engagement, server management, and entertainment with a range of commands tailored to user needs.

 ## Planned Features